What is a healthy home?

 Many local public health offices have information on how to test for these contaminants, or in many cases, homeowners can simply purchase tests for some of these contaminants at the local hardware store.

-Research into the spread of COVID-19 has shed light on the importance of maintaining good air flow within buildings.
-Good air-flow ensures cleaner air is being filtered throughout a dwelling, helping to keep the home dry and flushing out airborne chemicals.
+Home air quality is a big concern and is easy to overlook.
+Research into the spread of COVID-19 has shed light on the importance of maintaining good airflow within buildings.
+Good airflow ensures cleaner home air quality is being filtered throughout a dwelling, helping to keep the home dry and flushing out airborne chemicals.
 Having good air circulation can also help keep temperatures within a dwelling at a manageable level during warm days.
-Air flow can be improved with fans, HVAC systems, and even open windows.
+Airflow can be improved with fans, HVAC systems, and even open windows.

 Reduced risk of injury

-Maintaining stairs and railings, proper flooring, and dry conditions will all help prevent slips and falls.
+Maintaining stairs and railings, proper flooring, and dry conditions will all help prevent slips and falls and is a solid proactive measure in creating a healthy home environment.

 How the surrounding environment affects health indoors